Maggie2018/Python-Learning/README.md

 Practice in Jupyter
 Markdown tutorial:[Markdown](http://xianbai.me/learn-md/index.html)
 <!--
-This is a test for write codes in markdown
+Here is a test for write codes in markdown as below:
 -->

 ```